 01 September 2016

 Plastic is an annoying reality in modern life.
 And it is especially annoying in Thailand, where practically all consumer products--particularly food--are excessively packaged in plastic.
 If you are a regular reader of this blog you know that I especially enjoy cheese.
-Nowadays, I do not buy cheese unless I can buy the whole cheese (except for Parmigiano, since a whole cheese weighs almost 40kg and costs around $800.)
+Nowadays, I do not buy cheese unless I can buy the whole cheese (except for Parmigiano, since a whole cheese weighs almost 40kg and costs around $1,200.)
 Buy a wedge of cheese in a Thai supermarket and you will find that it is wrapped in about one meter of cling film that is fastened with the price label pasted over a blob of tape.
 To remove it without mutilating the cheese requires some precision cutting with a scalpel.
 Cut meat comes in plastic trays.
-Remember "butcher paper?"
+(Remember "butcher paper?")
 Fruit comes in "jewel containers."
 Then, there are all the bottles of water, detergent, shampoo and even ketchup.
-Even onions and potatoes come neatly packaged in a mesh bag made of plastic.
+Onions and potatoes come neatly packaged in a mesh bag made of plastic.
 Ice, vegetables and already-cooked food comes in a plastic bag or container.
 Not only does your tooth paste come in a plastic container, it may actually contain plastic.
-(Crest toothpastes and numerous skin care products contain "microbeads" of PVC--the same blue plastic that is used for making pipes).
+(Crest toothpastes and numerous skin care products contain "microbeads" of PVC--the same blue plastic that is used for making blue water pipes).

 What is so ludicrous to me is that the supermarket where I shop is probably one of the worst packaging offenders, yet gives extra points in their loyalty program to customers who arrive with a cloth bag.
 I suppose this is to help them feel great about what they are doing for the environment when they fill their cloth bags with stuff wrapped in layer upon layer of plastic.

-A couple of years ago--as a test at first--I decided to save all the plastic that packed the the things I purchased during a week and found that it nearly filled a 26x34 inch trash bag--and I live alone.
+A couple of years ago--as a test at first--I decided to save all the plastic that packed the things I purchased during a week and found that it nearly filled a 26x34 inch trash bag--and I live alone.
 Then I started separating glass and paper from my trash.
 The paper and plastic go into separate bags, which I mark with a label in Thai and English, then deposit in the stairwell where the trash containers live.
 My plan has been to set an example for my neighbors.
 All garbage gets picked over thoroughly by human beings, and much of everyone's trash gets recycled anyway.
 But I wanted to make a point about the quantity of waste being discarded, and raise the consciousness of the others on my floor who make multiple trips to the stairwell each week.
 It has begun to work and I am seeing more (plastic) bags filled with empty plastic and glass bottles in the stair well, and occasionally cardboard boxes filled with discarded paper.
 I also compost on one of my 10th floor balconies, but that's a different story.

 Before I traveled to Bhutan last month I received an email from one of our customers who asked whether plastic bags were still banned there.
 He is planning to visit Bhutan later and wants to travel responsibly.
 (Bravo!)
 Honestly, I had not heard about a plastic ban in this pristine Himalayan Kingdom, but it made sense.
 Unfortunately, the ban was impossible to enforce.
 Before my trip, however, I decided to enforce it myself.
 Not wanting to be an irresponsible litter bug, I took a bag with me into which I put all of my plastic trash to bring back to Thailand with me to recycle.
 I also took a non-plastic water container so I could avoid the consuming the plastic bottled water in the car.
 Personally, I suspect that there are probably health risks in consuming water from plastic bottles anyway.